 - 1. The respondent and complainant will be notified of the Judiciary's decision in person if time permits.
 However, both will be notified via email immediately following the meeting of the Judiciary's decision. - 2.
-The decision of the Judiciary will be signed by the Chief Justice, GEO and Director of Student Conduct & Ethical Development. - 3.
+The decision of the Judiciary will be signed by the Chief Justice, the GEO, and the Student Conduct administrator. - 3.
 The Judiciary's decision is final.